soonick/smart-fluid-flow-meter/backend/README.md

 The back-end for `smart-fluid-flow-meter`.
 Written in Rust.

-Receives measures from the meter and stores them in a database.
+Receives measurements from the meter and stores them in a database.

 ## Run